Dirlewanger Brigade: Composition

 From the beginning, the formation attracted criticism from both the Nazi Party and the SS for the idea that convicted criminals who were forbidden to carry arms, therefore then exempt from conscription in the Wehrmacht, could be a part of the elite SS.
-A solution was found where it was proclaimed that the formation was not part of the SS, but under control of the SS.
+A solution was found where it was proclaimed that the formation was not part of the SS, but under the control of the SS.
 Accordingly, the unit name was changed to Sonderkommando Dirlewanger ("Special Unit Dirlewanger").
-As the unit strength grew, it was placed under the command of the SS-Totenkopfverbände (the formation responsible for the administration of the concentration camps) and redesignated as the SS-Sonderbataillon Dirlewanger.
 In January 1942, to rebuild its strength, the unit was authorised to recruit Russian and Ukrainian volunteers.
 By February 1943, the number of men in the battalion doubled to 700 (half of them Volksdeutsche).
-It became a Waffen-SS unit again in late 1944.
-In May 1944, the 550 men (Turkestanis, Volga Tartars, Azerbaijanis, Kirghiz, Uzbek, and Tadjiks) from the Ostmuslemanische SS-Regiment were attached to the Dirlewanger Brigade.
+In May 1944, the 550 men (Turkestanis, Volga Tartars, Azerbaijanis, Kyrgyz, Uzbek, and Tajiks) from the Ostmuselmanische SS-Regiment were attached to the SS-Sonderregiment Dirlewanger.

 Although other Strafbataillons were raised as the war proceeded and the need for further manpower grew, these penal military units were for those convicted of military offences, whereas the recruits sent to the unit were convicted of major crimes such as premeditated murder, rape, arson, and burglary.
 Dirlewanger provided them with an opportunity to commit atrocities on such a scale that it even raised complaints within the brutal SS.
 Historian Martin Windrow described them as a "terrifying rabble" of "cut-throats, renegades, sadistic morons, and cashiered rejects from other units".
 Some Nazi officials romanticized the unit, viewing the men as "pure primitive German men" who were "resisting the law".

 Operational history

-During the organization's time in the Soviet Union, Dirlewanger's unit burned women and children alive, let packs of starved dogs feed on them, and injected Jews with strychnine.
+During the organization's time in the Soviet Union, the unit burned women and children alive, let packs of starved dogs feed on them, and injected Jewish women with strychnine.
 Transcripts of the Nuremberg trials show Soviet prosecutors frequently questioning defendants accused of war crimes on the Eastern Front about their knowledge of the Dirlewanger Brigade.
+Heinrich Himmler noted the brutality of Dirlewanger, noting that "The tone in the regiment is, I may say, in many cases a medieval one with cudgels and such things.
+If anyone expresses doubts about winning the war he is likely to fall dead from the table."

+The deputy commander, Kurt Weisse, has been described as the soldier in Dirlewanger that came closest to matching Dirlewanger in "brutality, cruelty, and outright sadism", and if "there was anyone in the unit who matched the classic profile of a psychopath, it was he."